 - freedom of association (without need of prior approval) – unless prohibited by local laws

-- Discrimination: is the act and result of treating people unequally by imposing unequal burdens or denying benefits rather than treating each person fairly on the basis of individual merit.
+- Discrimination: is the act and result of treating people unequally by imposing unequal burdens or denying benefits rather than treating each person fairly based on individual merit.

 - Child: refers to any person under the age of 15 years or under the age of completion of compulsory schooling (whichever is higher).

-As mentioned above, Sika has gained confidence through the verification by the management teams and the Compliance Confirmation letters that all companies adhere to the human rights charter as set out in the Code of Conduct and no violations or incidents have been reported.
+As mentioned above, Sika is confident, given the verification by the management teams and their annual signing of the Compliance-GRI Confirmation, that all companies adhere to the human rights charter, as set out in the Code of Conduct, and that no violations or incidents occurred in 2019.